 Faculty are assigned to evaluate student products in each area.
 Attempts are made to ensure that advisors do not evaluate portfolios submitted by their advisees.
 The faculty meet to share their evaluations and determine if any remediation is required.
 These decisions are made on an individual basis.
 These decisions are made with considerable deliberation.
-The evaluation rubric
+The evaluation rubric currently used by the faculty is available in Appendix E.

 Faculty will rate the portfolios submitted for Comprehensive Examinations based on the anchors of Below, Meets, or Exceeds Minimal Level of Achievement (MLA).
 All sections of the portfolio must be rated in the Meets or Exceeds area in order to pass.
-The comprehensive examination is one piece of a larger set of requirements for internship readiness and students must demonstrate the Minimum Level of Achievement for these areas in the comprehensive exam, as well as the other requirements listed in the Internship Readiness Checklist and Intention Form found in the student handbook.
+The comprehensive examination is one piece of a larger set of requirements for internship readiness and students must demonstrate the Minimum Level of Achievement for these areas in the comprehensive exam, as well as the other requirements listed in Internship Readiness Checklist and Intention Form found in Appendix I.